andrelandgraf/react-plain-datalist-input/README.md

+# DEPRECATED

+## This package is no longer maintained!

+[react-datalist-input](https://www.npmjs.com/package/react-datalist-input) now works with server-side rendering.
+So the plain version is no longer required.
+Please have a look at the [react-datalist-input](https://www.npmjs.com/package/react-datalist-input) documentation to learn how to use it.

+# react-plain-datalist-input

 ## Info

 This package provides a single react component.
 The component contains an input field with a drop down menu to pick a possible option based on the current input as a react component.